MissingCore/Music/docs/customizations.md

 }
 ```

+### [🧪 Experimental] Opaque Colors

+We support opaque colors for any color picker input (ie: Custom Themes, Widget Customization) after enabling the `Opaque Colors` experimental setting.

+> [!IMPORTANT]
+> We do not guarantee that opaque colors will look nice in our app or will be fully supported.
+For example, gradients and content that overlap may not look (or work) as expected.

 ## Tab Order

 You can customize the order of the home screens, hide screens, and specify which screen is displayed when you launch the app via the `Tab Order` feature found in `Settings > Appearance`.